Surgical Case Library

 Spleen

-Spontaneous Splenic Rupture — Lymphoma
+Spontaneous Splenic Rupture.

-Spontaneous splenic rupture was first described by Rokitansky in 1861 and by Atkinson in 1874 and is implicate...
+<p><strong><u>Spontaneous splenic rupture was first described by Rokitansky in 1861 and by Atkinson in 1874 an...

 Spontaneous rupture of the spleen represents about 1% of all splenic ruptures, with lymphoma as an uncommon cause.
 This is a unique case presentation with literature review.

-Idiopathic Spontaneous Intraperitoneal Hemorrhage
+Idiopathic Spontaneous Intraperitoneal Hemorrhage.

-Idiopathic spontaneous intraperitoneal hemorrhage is a rare and often fatal condition, historically referred t...
+<p><strong><u>Idiopathic spontaneous intraperitoneal hemorrhage is a rare and often fatal condition, historica...

 Idiopathic spontaneous intraperitoneal hemorrhage is an exceptionally rare condition accounting for a small proportion of hemoperitoneum cases.